 into custody, in his vehicle at the outside parking lot with

 close-up lens zoomed on the large building’s front door and

 immediate asphalt vicinity.
 This should provide the proper

 picture of Mrs. Spencer as she buffalo soldiers into the phacility.

 The where is the beef Ms. Spencer is reported to be

-suffering the pain and agony of a bad knee injured in a fall
+suffering the pain and agony of a bad knee injured in a terrible

 Maybe it is true.
 Sure.
 Then again, who knows?
 Tyger is